 Every now and then I raise the question with another Calvinist about how the atonement was “limited.”
 Usually I am then beaten over the head with John Owen’s The Death of Death in the Death of Christ, an excellent work worthy of all respect, but also very heavy—making such beatings discouraging—and mistaken on some crucial points—making such beatings exasperating.

-For the record, I am a “5-point Calvinist;” I agree that the natural man is totally unable to do anything but sin; that on account of this God unconditionally elects those he will save; that the Son then makes an atonement in history which is limited to the elect in its intention and efficaciousness; that the Spirit then in due time irresistibly calls them through regeneration and the gift of faith; and that because they are new creations united to Jesus through his Spirit, they cannot then permanently return to their old ways, but will be kept by the Spirit, and so persevere in the faith until death.
+For the record, I am a “5-point Calvinist;” I agree that the natural man is unable to put his faith in God; that on account of this God unconditionally elects those he will save; that the Son then makes an atonement in history which is limited to the elect in its intention and efficaciousness; that the Spirit then in due time irresistibly calls them through regeneration and the gift of faith; and that because they are new creations united to Jesus through his Spirit, they cannot then permanently return to their old ways, but will be kept by the Spirit, and so persevere in the faith until death.

 These are the five points of Calvinism—TULIP.
 I agree with them.
 However, as a friend has observed, that agreement all depends on who is explaining them.